Environmental Change and Management

 Successful fieldwork visits have direct links to current classroom learning and will help students better understand their excursion content and provide links with classroom learning.
 Examples of pre-visit activities include:

-- Divide the class into groups and have each group research one of the principles and present it using the Ocean Powerpoint scaffold provided.
+- Visit the International Ocean Literacy website and view the Introductory film clip that describes the 7 principles of ocean literacy.
+The Australian Ocean literacy website provides link to the Australian curriculum.
+Divide the class into groups and have each group research one of the principles and present it using the Ocean Powerpoint scaffold provided.

 - View the Seas of Plastic YouTube TED Talk clip and discuss the impacts of plastic pollution on the ocean ecosystems.